Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 2

 - This season the Kraken recorded just one goal in 13 games and they've earned two points (0-11-2) in those contests.

-- When Seattle has scored a pair of goals this season, they've earned six points (2-10-2 record).
+- Seattle has earned six points (2-10-2 record) this season when scoring exactly two goals .

-- The Kraken have earned 102 points in their 60 games with at least three goals scored.
+- The Kraken have scored more than two goals in 60 games, earning 102 points from those contests.

-- This season, Seattle has capitalized on a lone power-play goal in 31 games and picked up 43 points with a record of 20-8-3.
+- This season, Seattle has capitalized on a lone power-play goal in 31 games and registered 43 points with a record of 20-8-3.

 - When outshooting its opponent this season, Seattle is 36-18-4 (76 points).